 The Cyber Domain: Five Ways to Frame the Security Policy Discussion

-In August, 2010, the international pedophile ring Dreamboard was shut down, and 52 arrests made after a worldwide investigation led by the U.S. Department of Homeland Security.
-With about 600 members, the website is believed to have distributed some 123 terabytes of child pornography.
+In August 2010, the international pedophile ring Dreamboard was shut down and 52 arrests were made after a worldwide investigation led by the U.S. Department of Homeland Security.
+With about 600 members, the invitation-only website is believed to have distributed 123 terabytes of child pornography.
 It was the biggest prosecution by the U.S. of child pornographers.

-In March, 2012, somewhere between 50,000 and 10 million credit card holders were put at risk of fraudulent charges when third-party processor Global Payments was hacked.
+In March 2012, between 50,000 and 10 million credit card holders were put at risk of fraudulent charges when third-party processor Global Payments was hacked.

-Over the last decade alone, technological advances have forced a sea change upon the world with myriad positive implications.
-But for all the positives, there’s a dark side to our fast-evolving cyber world, and these three examples just touch on its scope.
-There’s been a simultaneous emergence of cyber threats and crimes on a variety of fronts that pose a risk to individuals, businesses, and governments.
+The last decade has introduced a myriad of technological advances, forcing a sea of change upon the world with many positive implications.
+But for all the positives, there’s a dark side to the rapidly evolving cyber world, and these three examples just touch on its scope.
+There’s been a simultaneous emergence of cyber threats and crimes that pose a significant risk to individuals, businesses and governments.

 The combination of advancing technology and criminal sophistication makes the cyber realm a critical domain where public and private sector entities must come together to develop a defensive strategy.
 Of course that’s no small challenge.
 As quickly as technology changes, so do the threats.
 Yet, the development of a coherent national policy for the cyber domain is slow.
 It cannot keep up with the rapid growth of technology and this creates challenges in how to best manage cybersecurity issues.